-Using the flow sheet developed by the bioleach test work, the final piece of this phase of the project would be detailed engineering.
+Using the flow sheet developed by the BFS, the final piece of this phase of the project would be detailed engineering.
 It is our intent to rely heavily on the designs from previous plants that BacTech has built which addressed material with very similar mineralogical structure.